First Dark Matter Search Results From Coherent CAPTAIN-Mills: Introduction

 \section{Introduction}

-The LANSCE Lujan facilty provides a unique opportunity to search for light dark matter and confirm whether sterile neutrinos, $\nu_s$, exist and mix with the three active neutrinos of the Standard Model ($\nu_e$, $\nu_{\mu}$, $\nu_{\tau}$).
-The composition of dark matter is one of the most important issues in physics today, although the mass and properties of dark matter are presently unknown.
-If dark matter is sufficiently light, then it can be produced from $\pi^0$ decay in the Lujan beam dump and detected by scattering in the CAPTAIN 10-ton liquid argon cryostat.
-In addition, by measuring neutrino scattering in the cryostat, a search can be made for sterile neutrinos, which, if they exist, would have a profound impact on our understanding of particle physics and deep implications for cosmology.
-Sterile neutrinos would be a concrete realization of physics Beyond the Standard Model (BSM) and indicate possible connections to the dark sector (i.e., the dynamical sector associated with the dark matter in the Universe).
+The LANSCE facilty provides a unique opportunity to search for LDM and confirm whether $\nu_s$'s, exist and mix with the three active neutrinos ($\nu_e$, $\nu_{\mu}$, $\nu_{\tau}$) in the Standard Model (SM).
+The composition of DM\,\cite{Tanabashi:2018dm} is one of the most important issues in physics today, although the mass and properties of DM are presently unknown.
+The Lujan facilty located inside LANSCE is home to a high intensity pulsed neutron/neutrino source.
+LDM can be produced from $\pi^0$ decay in the Lujan beam dump and detected by scattering in the CCM detector.
+In addition, by measuring neutrino scattering in the cryostat, a search can be made for $\nu_s$'s\,\cite{Sterilenu} which, if they exist, would have a profound impact on our understanding of particle physics and deep implications for cosmology.
+The discovery of $\nu_s$'s would be a concrete realization of physics Beyond the Standard Model (BSM) and indicate possible connections to the dark sector (i.e., the dynamical sector associated with DM in the Universe\,\cite{Tanabashi:2018sn}).

-The Coherent CAPTAIN-Mills (CCM) experiment makes use of the intense pion production at Lujan to search for dark matter from $\pi^0$ decay and to measure mono-energetic 30 MeV muon-neutrinos from $\pi^+$ decay\cite{vdw:2019aps}.
+The CCM experiment makes use of the intense pion production at the Lujan facility to search for DM from $\pi^0$ decay and to measure mono-energetic 30\,MeV muon-neutrinos ($\nu_{\mu}'s$) from $\pi^+$ decay\,\cite{vdw:2019aps}.
 CCM is designed to measure Coherent Elastic Neutrino-Nucleus Scattering (\cevns) with an instrumented 10-ton liquid argon scintillation detector.
-If light dark matter is produced from $\pi^0$ decay, then CCM will measure a higher \cevns rate than expected, while CCM will measure a rate lower than expected if muon-neutrinos oscillate into sterile neutrinos.
-Therefore, the CCM detector will be able to search for both light dark matter and sterile neutrinos simultaneously.
+In the Lujan beam dump, LDM can be produced by $\pi^0$ decay.
+The CCM detector will measure LDM with a higher \cevns rate than expected.
+At the same time CCM will measure a rate lower than expected if $\nu_{\mu}$ oscillates into $\nu_s$.
+Since LDM from $\pi^0$ decay will be more energetic than $\nu_s$'s from neutrino oscillations, the two effects can be separated, so that the CCM detector will be able to search for both LDM and sterile neutrinos simultaneously.
+However, in this paper our analysis is focused on searching for LDM events having a coherent nuclear scattering signature with energies $>50$\,keV.